JaredLopezAlamilla/Smoluchowski-kspace2D/README.md

 `>> MSEpot=immse(Vrec,V2D);`

    *Additionally you need the functions to generate the different model potentials or build them inside the file SteadyState2D_V2P.m
-Reconstruct the energy landscape  using the steady-state distribution  and drift-velocities
-        functions required: func.m, func.m func. m